RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 Compile software
 ----------------

-Sometimes people need to compile specific versions of applications.
+Sometimes people need to compile specific versions of applications from source.
-This is done according to the specific software instructions and taking into account cluster existing modules.
+This is done according to the specific software instructions and using cluster's existing modules.

+.. attention:: Commands ``sudo`` and ``su`` are not available per security vulnerability.

 In general, for compiling  one needs a compiler, some prerequisite software packages, ``make``, ``cmake`` or a few other build tools.
-All of these are accessible via modules.
+All of generic build tools needed for compilation are accessible via modules.

 Steps below explain the basic setup specific to the cluster.

 1. **Get an interactive node**

-   Always claim an interactive node because software builds involve compilation and downloads that can use  a lot of  CPU time and memory.
-If you do this on login node you will have problems and your install will likely fail.
+   Always claim an interactive node because software builds involve downloads and compilation and both actions can use a lot of CPU time and memory.
+   If you do installations on a login node you will have problems and your install will likely fail.

+   From a login node:

    .. code-block:: console